 Once you have obtained all your ingredients, set up your pasta maker for operation, and read the machine’s instructions, the first step is to make sufficient dough for your meal.
 For ideal results, you need to create your dough with just the right consistency and softness to suit your machine.
 This is the key secret of making great pasta, make your dough with just the right suppleness, firmness, and softness.

 Next, you divide the dough into lumps of a certain size to suit your pasta maker, around the size of the palm of your hand.

-Pasta makers have cylinder shaped flat and round rollers in their mechanism to produce your pasta.
-They work by pushing the dough using moderate pressure through these rollers, again and again and again.
+Pasta makers have cylinder-shaped flat and round rollers in their mechanism to produce your pasta.
+They work by pushing the dough using moderate pressure through these rollers, again and again, and again.
 Next, you gradually move the rollers closer and closer together.
-With experience, you quickly become expert both at making your original dough, and at feeding it through your machine.
+With experience, you quickly become an expert both at making your original dough and at feeding it through your machine.

 The end result is a beautiful, thin and flat sheet of pasta which you are able to use in a variety of ways and shapes to help create the delicious meal ahead.

 Pasta makers generally have a regulating knob with around five to ten different settings so you can adjust the thickness of your pasta sheets.
 On manual machines, simply turn the handle, while on electric models, simply activate the motor to begin making your pasta.